StackVista/stackstate-docs/stackpacks/integrations/nagios.md

 The following prerequisites need to be met:

-* [StackState Agent V2](../../setup/agent/about-stackstate-agent.md) must be installed on a single machine which can connect to Nagios and StackState.
+* [StackState ](../../setup/agent/about-stackstate-agent.md) must be installed on a single machine which can connect to Nagios and StackState.
 * A Nagios instance must be running.

 ## Configuration